 4. Gerbera Daisy

-This flower is also popularly known as the Transvaal Daisy, and it’s without a doubt one of the prettiest varieties on the list.
-Not only will it bring with it an oxy source but also a very beautiful hue of color to whatever room it goes in.
-It is unique in its ability to gather carbon dioxide during the night.
-Having this near your bed really is a brilliant move for a better quality sleep.
-Gerbera daisies are a type of flowering perennial that falls under the family of sunflowers but is indigenous to South Africa and has since been introduced into and is scattered all over North America and Asia.
+The flower is also commonly referred to as the Transvaal Daisy, and it is by far one of the most attractive flowers in the list.
+It will carry with it not only an oxy source, but also a very beautiful hue of color to whichever room it will be placed in.
+It is distinctive with its capability of trapping carbon dioxide at night.
+It is indeed a genius of a choice to have this next to your bed to get a better sleep.
+Gerbera daisies are a variety of flowering perennial that belong to the family of sunflowers and, yet, native to South Africa; it has been introduced into and scattered all over North America and Asia.

 5. Aloe Vera